 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”1

-Here in southern California it seems like our freeways are always under construction.
-During my daily commute there is an area about a mile long where I can be sure I will get traffic due to work going on.
-Sometimes it takes me 30 minutes just to travel that one mile!
+Here in southern California, it seems like our roads are always under construction.
+I travel through a two-lane highway about twice a week and there is an area about a mile long where I can be sure I will get traffic due to one lane flagging closures.
+Sometimes it takes me 30-45 minutes just to travel that one mile!
 In the beginning, it used to frustrate me, however, recently I have started seeing it as part of my commute.
 I plan for it, put on some good worship music, and take it slow.
 I even enjoy seeing the progress the construction team is making!